-Figure 9: Observed sex-specific weight-at-length data from the individual sources with length and weight data, along with all sources combined with the estimated weight-at-length curves.
+Figure 9: Observed sex-specific (red is female, blue is male, gray is unsexed) weight-at-length data from the individual sources with length and weight data, along with all sources combined with the estimated weight-at-length curves.

 Figure 10: Weight-at-length relationship used in the model.